 But what about the people shopping for a hangar door which already has a building?
 Well those self supporting hangar doors are still an option.
 That’s because unless your building was designed for the hydraulic swing door or a bifold door, it won’t be capable of supporting those doors.
 You need to choose a door that adds the least amount of load to your building.
 That door will be a self supporting hangar door!

-It became apparent a long time ago that there was need for a hangar door that didn’t add loads to the building frame and after much thought and inspiration, the self supporting door concept emerged.
+It became apparent a long time ago that there was need for a hangar door that didn’t add loads to the building frame and after much thought and inspiration, the self supporting door concept started to emerge.

-Where other doors require expensive building reinforcement, Higher Power Door requires a common framed opening but please remember it requires a bigger foundation support to carry the wind load.
+Where other vertical lifting hangar doors require expensive building reinforcement, these self supporting swing doors require a common framed opening but please remember it requires a bigger foundation support to carry the wind load.